SBCConnect/documentation/docs/pages/voice-enable-a-new-user.md

                             $Global:UserDetail = Get-CsOnlineUser -Identity $UserUPN

                             #Check enterprisevoiceenabled is $false
+                            if ($Global:UserDetail.enterprisevoiceenabled -eq $true) {
+                                #enterprisevoiceenabled is still enabled
                                 $ievecheck = 0;
                                 while ($Global:UserDetail.enterprisevoiceenabled -eq $true -and $ievecheck -lt 2) {
                                     Write-Host "Scripts not complete - Waiting a further 4 seconds for scripts to complete..."
                                     Start-Sleep -Seconds 4
                                     $Global:UserDetail = Get-CsOnlineUser -Identity $UserUPN
                                     Write-Host
                                     $ievecheck++
                                 }
                                 if ($ievecheck -gt 2) {Write-Host "Scripts have been run but are taking longer than expected to complete.
-Please wait 20 minutes for the platform to remove the calling capabilities from the user" -ForegroundColor Yellow;}
+Please wait 20 minutes for the platform to remove the calling capabilities from the user" -ForegroundColor Yellow; Write-Host;}
+                            } else {
+                                #enterprisevoiceenabled has been disabled
+                                Write-Host "The users voice services have been disabled and numbers removed" -ForegroundColor Green
                                 Write-Host
+                            }

                             Write-Host
                             Write-Host "Script Complete" -ForegroundColor Green
                             Write-Host